EdSp in Learning Technologies and Design with Emphasis in Technology in Schools

 In your final semester, you will develop and present a portfolio of your work to demonstrate your mastery of the competencies specific to your focus area.
 The portfolio contains descriptions of competencies and what they mean to you, explanations of artifacts, and reflections.
 You should start on your portfolio early in your coursework.

 Portfolios can be submitted spring, fall, and summer semesters.
-Portfolios must be submitted to the assigned portfolio coach for review no later than three (3) weeks prior to the last day of classes; you will be notified by the SISLT Student Services Office of the specific date at the beginning of your final semester.
+You will be notified by the SISLT Student Services Office of the specific date at the beginning of your final semester.

 The student will work with the portfolio coach who will provide feedback and support to the student as she/he prepares the portfolio for review.